dragginzgame/mimic/README.md

           Memorable
 ```

 Hi, I'm @borovan and I LARP as a rust developer.
-This is my ORM framework, originally designed for the web3 game Dragginz but we have decided to open source it to get help making it better, and also provide a tool for others to develop on the [www.internetcomputer.org]Internet Computer
+This is my ORM framework, originally designed for the web3 game Dragginz but we have decided to open source it to get help making it better, and also provide a tool for others to develop on the [Internet Computer](https://internetcomputer.org).

 # NOTHING WORKS YET THIS IS A HUGE MESS